“This post may contain affiliate links. Please read my disclosure for more info.

 “is Rakuten worth it?”

 I can tell you definitively, yes.
 And I’m a skeptic.
-I can’t stand tracking down coupon codes that somehow turn up invalid when you try to use them, or signing up for a “money saving app” only to be bombarded with salesy emails.
+It’s frustrating tracking down coupon codes that turn up invalid when you try to use them.
+Or signing up for a “money saving app” only to be bombarded with emails.

 So sure.
 I hesitated before signing up for Rakuten.
 It’s advertised as an almost effortless way to save money on every purchase at over 2500 stores – both online and in the store.

-But I’ve heard that before, and I didn’t want to sign up for something that would make me jump through hoops to save pennies and then bombard me with spam.
+But I’ve heard that before, and I didn’t want to sign up for something that would make me jump through hoops to save pennies, and then spam my inbox.

 But when I got serious about being more intentional with spending, I discovered something that surprised me.
 I found that it’s not necessarily big purchases or emergencies that keep us stuck in paycheck to paycheck mode.
 It’s the thousands of dollars we let slip through our fingers on everyday spending.